amv146/BNF-Extensions/docs/predefinedTypes.md

 - `string`

 ## Functions
-Any string that is not a constant, keyword, or type is mapped to a (built-in) function.
+Any string containing only letters that does not match any of the above types is considered a function.

+## Operators
+Any string containing only symbols that does not match any of the above types is considered an operator.